grame-cncm/faustdoc/src/workshops/2020-11-21-faust-vcvrack.md

 #### Metadata

-- `[CV:N]` can be used in input or output controllers to connect them to VC instead of regular GUI parameters.
+- `[CV:N]` can be used in input (typically *sliders* or *nentry*) or output (typically *bargraph*) controllers to connect them to CV instead of regular GUI parameters.

 #### DSP examples

-Here is a simple example showing how oscillators can be controlled by parameters:
+Here is a simple example showing how oscillators can be controlled by UI items.
+One switch, one button and two knobs will be created in the GUI:

 <!-- faust-run -->
 ```